Edinburgh Irish Culture and Heritage Day: Sunday 29 September 2019

-Plans have been announced for the second annual Edinburgh Irish Culture and Heritage Day, a celebration of Irish culture and the Irish community in Scotland, which will be held on Saturday 22 September.
-The event will be hosted by the Consulate General of Ireland, the sporting organisation Scotland GAA, and Conradh na Gaeilge Glasgow, which works to promote the Irish language in Scotland.
-It will take place from 12 midday to 6pm at the Grange Cricket Club in Stockbridge, Edinburgh.
+The event, hosted by the Consulate General of Ireland, the sporting organisation Scotland GAA, and Conradh na Gaeilge Glasgow, which works to promote the Irish language in Scotland, will take place from 12 midday to 6pm and is free to attend.

-Consul General of Ireland in Scotland, Mark Hanniffy, said: “The Consulate General of Ireland is delighted to be hosting the second Edinburgh Irish Culture and Heritage Day, an event which has now become an annual celebration for the Irish community in Scotland.
-We hope the day will once again bring together the various strands of the Irish community from Edinburgh and across Scotland, and anyone with an interest in Irish culture.
-The event will have something for everyone - so whether you want to enjoy a traditional Irish music session or experience Irish dancing and sport, an enjoyable day for all the family will be in store.
-This year’s event also allows us to mark two important occasions, Scotland’s Year of Young People and Ireland’s Bliain na Gaeilge (the year of the Irish Language), and we welcome all to join us in the celebrations”.
+Consul General of Ireland in Scotland, Jane McCulloch, said: “The Consulate General of Ireland is delighted to host the third Edinburgh Irish Culture and Heritage Day, an annual celebration for the Irish community in Scotland.
+We welcome the various strands of the Irish community from Edinburgh and across Scotland, and anyone with an interest in Irish culture.
+The event will have something for everyone - so whether you want to enjoy a traditional Irish music session or experience Irish dancing and sport, the day will be enjoyable for all the family.
+As I’ve recently arrived in Edinburgh, I look forward to meeting many members of the Irish community and friends of Ireland on 29 September,”

-Evin Downey, Irish Language and Development Officer for Conradh na Gaeilge in Glasgow, said: “Conradh na Gaeilge Glaschú are delighted to support this year's Irish Culture and Heritage Day in Edinburgh.
-We'll once again be running Irish language taster sessions and a Pop-Up Gaeltacht on the day.
-2018 is an important year for the Irish language as we celebrate Bliain na Gaeilge which marks the 125 years since the beginning of its revival.
-The Irish language community in Edinburgh is vibrant and growing all the time and we look forward to seeing another big crowd on the day and to celebrating Bliain na Gaeilge.
-We encourage everyone to use cúpla focal, a few words of Irish, on the day!
+Evin Downey, Irish Language and Development Officer for Conradh na Gaeilge in Glasgow, said: “Conradh na Gaeilge Glaschú are delighted to once again support this year's Irish Culture and Heritage Day in Edinburgh.
+We will be running Irish language taster sessions and a Pop-Up Gaeltacht on the day as well as giving out information on Irish language activities in the city.
+The Irish language community in Edinburgh is vibrant and growing all the time and we look forward to seeing another big crowd on the day.
+We encourage everyone to use their cúpla focal, a few words of Irish, on the day!
 Bígí linn - Come join us!”

 While we take every opportunity to ensure the details for Irish Culture and Heritage Day are accurate, we always advise that you contact the event organiser before setting out for the event to avoid disapointment.